codeoverflow-org/nodecg-io-cli/README.md

+# :warning: nodecg-io is abandoned
+This project is no longer actively maintained and is archived.
+The domain [nodecg.io](https://codeoverflow-org.github.io/nodecg-io-docs/RELEASE/) is also not available anymore.
+Use this project at your own risk - breaking APIs and security vulnerabilities are expected to happen soon.
+If you wish to continue nodecg-io, please fork it.
+Similar projects may or may not happen in the future [here](https://github.com/sebinside).

 <!-- Do not include the top level heading when generating the
      table of contents using the vscode markdown all in one extension -->
 <!-- prettier-ignore-start -->